 - 2000: Google launches AdWords (now known as Google Ads).
 It started with a cost-per mille (CPM) pricing model, but later introduced a cost-per click (CPC) model in 2002.

 - 2002: Applied Semantics creates AdSense contextual advertising technology.
 Google acquired the company in April 2003 and launched the Google AdSense network, enabling publishers to monetize their content with pay-per click (PPC) ads.

 - 2006: Popular ad-blocking software, Adblock Plus, launches.

 - 2007: Mobile ad networks, like AdMob, emerge and start selling ad space on mobile phones.
-This was before smartphones era with the ﬁrst iPhone being released a year later in 2007.
+This was before the smartphone era with the ﬁrst iPhone being released a year later in 2007.